Guide for Canadians Buying Property in the United States

 If you're ready to invest in an American home, you'll be pleased to know that your Canadian citizenship won't get in the way.
 The only challenge you might face is navigating the landscape of foreign real estate transactions which comes with its set of tax and financing rules.

-Are There any Restrictions for Foreigners while Buying a House in the US?
+Are there any restrictions for foreigners buying a house in the US?

 Foreigners who have an eye on the US housing market often have many questions regarding the possibility of non-citizens buying a house in the US.